krobelus/git-branchstack/README.md

 proposed changes easy to review, you'll want to submit a separate pull request for each independent change.
 With a branchless workflow, the sole local branch typically contains multiple independent changes.
-To submit those upstream as pull requests, you need to create a separate branch for each change.
+To submit those as pull requests, you need to create a separate branch for each change.
 Running `git branchless` creates the desired branches without requiring you to switch back and forth between branches.
 This allows you to submit small pull requests while enjoying the benefits of a branchless workflow.
 After making any changes to your worktree's branch you can easily update the generated branches: just re-run `git branchless`.

 ## Installation